briglx/azure-policy/README.md

 Overage charges (more than 100 resources): $30 per resource per month *

+A policy that modifies resources has to have an identity and role based access in order to make the necessary changes.

+You may only want to enable ddos standard protection if there are resources that have public IPs and not all vnets

 # Notes

 - a vnet needs a a ddos protection plan before it can be enabled
+- Required Role: Network Contributor

 # Deploy